Bjorkstrand scores twice, rallies Jackets over Rangers 2-1

 UP NEXT

-Rangers: Host Islanders on Tuesday night before All-Star break.
+Rangers: Host Islanders on Tuesday night before All-Star break and won’t play again until Jan.
+31.

 Blue Jackets: Host Winnipeg on Wednesday night before All-Star break.